consoledotdev/home/content/tools/server-monitoring.md

 {{< tools/category-review/card-feature-title text="Graphs" score="5" >}}

-It’s in the name - Grafana has the most sophisticated and flexible graph builder of all the tools we reviewed.
+It's in the name - Grafana has the most sophisticated and flexible graph builder of all the tools we reviewed.
 Everything is based around visualization panels which allow you to query data sources using their native query language - [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) in the